nhm-herpetology/genomic-disparity/Amniote-busco/README.md

 ```

 After this step you will have a CSV file called ```gene_position_matrix.csv```.
-Next we need assess if the orientation of the chromosomes is correct.
+Next we need assess if the orientation of the landmarks is correct across the chromosomes.